 - Complete your biography to humanise your shop

-- Add the link to your store
+- Add a link to your store

 - Add your logo as a profile picture and make sure it is legible enough when it is in the news feed